Difference between Broadcast and Print Journalism

 What is Print Journalism?

-Print journalism refers to reporting, writing, and publishing news in printed formats.
-The formats include newspapers, magazines, and journals.
-Print journalism provides written content that focuses on detailed analysis, investigative reporting, and storytelling.
-Despite the rise of digital media, print journalism is a widely trusted source of information.
-It offers in-depth coverage of current events, politics, business, and more.
+Print journalism refers to reporting, writing and publishing news in printed formats.
+The formats include newspapers, magazines and journals.
+Print journalism focuses on detailed analysis, investigative reporting and storytelling.
+It offers deep information of current events, politics, business, etc.

 Features of Print Journalism

-- Print Journalism offers verified and fact-checked information.
+- Print Journalism offers verified and fact checked news.

-- Print Journalism can be stored for future reference.
+- Print Journalism can be stored for future.

-- The content/news shared through print journalism is accessible to readers in urban as well as rural areas.
+- The content/news presented through print journalism is available to readers in urban and rural areas.

 Difference between Broadcast and Print Journalism

-Broadcast Journalism is different from Print Journalism in the following ways:
+Broadcast Journalism is different from Print Journalism in following ways.

 | Basis of Difference |